trentyou/trentyou.github.io/_posts/2014-12-4-UITableViewCell Shadows and Performance.md

 >[cell.layer setShadowPath:[UIBezierPath bezierPathWithRect:cell.bounds].CGPath];

 I think it's possible that Core Animation was attempting to calculate the shadow frames on the fly as the user scrolled through the tableview, and it must have been a huge hit on CPU performance.
+Though this removes the ability of Core Animation to dynamically change shadows to changes in the frame of the cell, it's not quite an issue with tableviews since the UITableViewCells rarely change their frame.

 While this solves the performance issue, the glitching in shadows for sections with more than one cell was still occurring.
 To solve this I came up with my own solution:
 Since only the last cell in a section is supposed to display a shadow anyway, check if each cell is the last row in a section: